drogonframework/drogon/README.md

 * Support gzip compression transmission;
 * Provides a lightweight command line tool, drogon_ctl, to simplify the creation of various classes in Drogon and the generation of view code;
 * Asynchronous database read and write based on NIO, currently supports PostgreSQL and MySQL (MariaDB) database;
+* Asynchronously read and write sqlite3 database based on thread pool, providing the same interfaces as above databases;
 * Convenient lightweight ORM implementation that supports regular object-to-database bidirectional mapping;